ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 : Indicates that the peer has aborted the corresponding send side of the stream.
 An unsigned 8-bit error code from the peer may be available.

-Data Recvd state reached
+all data committed
-: Indicates that no further data will be transmitted or retransmitted on the local send side, and that the FIN has been sent.
-Data Recvd implies that aborting send-side is a no-op.
+: Indicates that all of the outgoing data on the stream, including the FIN, is in the state where aborting the send side would have no further effect on any data being delivered.

 # Transport Properties